RIGHTBOOTH

 In progress screens

-These screens will automatically be displayed (and will interrupt the second monitor screen slideshow) whenever a video is being recorded or a photo is being taken by users on the primary monitor.
+These screens will automatically be displayed on the second monitor (and will interrupt the second monitor event screen flow) whenever a video is being recorded, a photo is being taken or printing is occurring.

-The 'In progress' screens can be useful in helping to reduce the graphics activity of your computer during any recording on Monitor 1.
+Note: The 'Video In progress' screen can be useful in helping to reduce the graphics activity of your computer during webcam video recordings.

-You can also consider adding a webcam item to the 'In progress' screens.
-The webcam item will show a duplicate feed of the webcam camera, allowing spectators of Monitor 2 to watch each video being recorded and photo being captured on Monitor 1.
+The webcam item will show a duplicate feed of the webcam camera, allowing Monitor 2 viewers to watch each video being recorded and photos being captured on Monitor 1.

 Adding Sequence Items

-You may want to add video, image and sequence items to Monitor 2 screens.
+You may choose to add video, image and sequence items to Monitor 2 screens.
 During the Monitor 2 slideshow, these items can be designed to show sequences of previously recorded videos, photos and messages, allowing passers-by to watch recordings made earlier by other users.

 Note: The above example for Monitor 2 can be repeated for monitors 3 and 4.